In my last article “A Must Road Trip: Mumbai to Goa [Part: I]” I told you the story about how I reached Goa and checked into Zostel.

 I met Rishabh in 2014 at the Jagriti Yatra.
 It’s always a pleasure meeting him as he is a very intellectual and humble person.
 Rishabh is not a traveller but he travels a lot, he has been to many countries.

 We had lunch together and then we played monopoly (note: many friendships have been broken by this game, play it at your own risk.
 FYI: Rishabh won the game.)
-I had a great time with Rishabh and his friend ________ there I spent more time than I was supposed to but in the end, I took their leave and moved on to meet another friend of mine.
+I had a great time with Rishabh and his friend there I spent more time than I was supposed to but in the end, I took their leave and moved on to meet another friend of mine.

-I headed South Goa to meet one of my very dear friend, Sneha Murli.
+I headed South Goa to meet one of my very dear friends, Sneha Murli.
 I met her for the first time at the “International Youth NGO Summit” in Chennai, where I was speaking on behalf of “The Golden Bird Foundation” and Sneha was there to speak on behalf of her Father’s NGO.

 From the first day itself, it was great knowing this girl as she is always trying to learn new things and I always admire her dedication towards her parents.
 I am really blessed to have such people around me.
 That evening we enjoyed a wonderful conversation and an awesome dinner.
 I met her parents there and then I returned to Zostel and ended my day following the daily routine.